Should You Buy or Rent a Home?

 Why Might Someone Purchase a House Rather Than Rent?

-Many times, purchasing a house makes more sense than renting.
+In many cases, purchasing a house makes more sense than renting.
 Here are some of the circumstances in which buying might be the right option:

 • You value homeownership.
 Maybe you’ve viewed homeownership as a long-term goal or as an important part of the American dream.
 If so, you may not be happy renting.